AdobeDocs/cis-photoshop-api-docs/src/pages/general-workflow/index.md

 title: General Workflow of Lightroom API
 description: General Workflow of Lightroom API
 ---
-# General Workflow for our API
+# General Workflow for Lightroom API

-The typical workflow involves making one or more calls to our API, to edit PSD or other image files, and to create new image renditions.
+The typical workflow involves making one or more calls to our API, to edit a PNG, JPG or other supported image files, and to create new image renditions.

-As you begin integrating the Ps APIs into your workflow, there are a few considerations to keep in mind which we've outlined below:
+As you begin integrating the Lightroom API into your workflow, there are a few considerations to keep in mind which we've outlined below:

+## Supported input formats

+All image formats compatible with Lightroom are likewise supported by the APIs.
+For a comprehensive list of these formats, please consult: https://helpx.adobe.com/lightroom-classic/help/supported-file-formats.html

 ## Input and Output file storage